Joshuacramey/Slothing-new-/README.md

 # Slothing-new-
-Not sure hat I'm doing here
+Not sure what I'm doing here, but going to be fun trying to figure this out